Okanagan Bee Hives

 Contrary to popular belief, there is considerable heat loss down through the bottom board.
 Our R-5 bottom board is standard with all our hives.
 Standard bottom boards are an option.

-We use waterproof glue and heavy duty staples along with the traditional half-lap joints, which we believe are comparable in strength to the box joints or stronger.
+We use waterproof glue and heavy duty staples along with the traditional half-lap joints, which we believe are comparable or superior in strength to the box joints.

 Along with quality and attention to detail, we have developed several innovative accessories such as permanent waterproof entrance reducers.